Food Freedom Act

 Section 4.
 Definitions.
 For purposes of this act:

-(c) “Homemade food item” means a food item, including a non-alcoholic beverage, which is produced and, if packaged, packaged at the private residence of the producer.
+- “Homemade food item” means a food item that is produced and, if packaged, packaged at the private residence of the producer.

 (b) Paragraph (a), however, does not exempt a producer or seller of homemade food items from any requirement to register the producer or seller’s business name, address, and other identification information with the state.

 Section 6.
 Conditions for Exemption.
 The exemption set forth in section 5 shall apply only if the conditions in this section are satisfied.